vladko312/SSTImap/README.md

 If you plan to contribute something big from this list, inform me to avoid working on the same thing as me or other contributors.

-- [ ] Make template and base language evaluation functionality more uniform
 - [ ] Add more payloads for different engines
 - [ ] Parse raw HTTP request from file
 - [ ] Variable dumping functionality